- Clinical science

 - Stage VI: x-ray shows complete joint destruction

 - No known curative treatment

-- Conservative treatment: indicated in early stages of disease to the reduce risk of femoral head collapse
+- Conservative treatment: indicated in early stages of disease to the reduce risk of femoral head collapse but often ineffective

 - Femoral head collapse